marco-de-pietri/FLUNED-repository/README.md

 More detail on the usage, installation and testing is provided below.

-For additional information contact: mdepietri@ind.uned.es
+For additional information contact: mdptr@mit.edu

 ## FLUNED-Repository Installation